PlainsightAI/legacy-docs/rules.md

 #### always_true

 Description:
-	This is a predicate that is always true.
-It is mostly used for testing, e.g.:
+	This predicate is always true.
+It is typically used for testing.

 Example: